 Simply put, a timesheet is how a team member records the time they’ve spent on a specific task.
 It has earned a reputation as a frustrating and unpleasant part of any project.
 Many complain that they’re outmoded, top-down, authoritarian and a soul-sucking tool of micromanagement.

 Timesheets give you the big picture.
-Having them gives you an historical record of past project from which you can make better decisions about current and new ones.
-More than merely helping estimate more effectively, they can impact the balance sheet by keeping project managers conscious of the enterprise-level and the way your organization accounts for time spent on developing new assets.
+Having them gives you a historical record of past projects from which you can make better decisions about current and new ones.
+More than merely helping estimate more effectively, they can impact the balance sheet by keeping project managers conscious of the enterprise level and the way your organization accounts for time spent on developing new assets.

 Once you’ve got your free Excel Timesheet template and have downloaded it, you’re going to want to fill it in correctly.
 That’s as easy as following these steps.

-The top of the free Excel timesheet template is where you put the name of the project, the name of the employee and the time period the timesheet is to record.
-There should also be a line for the project manager or whomever is assigned to approve the timesheet can sign off on it.
+At the top of the free Excel timesheet template is where you put the name of the employee, the name of the department, the supervisor and their hourly rate.
+You can also add whatever lines you want, such as one for the project manager if one is assigned to approve the timesheet and signs off on it.